ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 **Total stops:** 330,967

 **Key observation:** Black drivers represent nearly half (48.8%) of all traffic stops, slightly more than White drivers (40.8%).
 This establishes our baseline.
-Now let's investigate whether search rates are proportional to these stop numbers, or if certain groups face disproportionate search rates.

 ```js
 // Visualization: Traffic Stops by Race